esl-epfl/szcore/website/content/challenge/index.md

 ## Organizers

-The challenge is organized by the [Embedded Systems Laboratory](https://www.epfl.ch/labs/esl/) of EPFL in collaboration with [CHUV](https://www.chuv.ch/fr/neurologie/nlg-home), [IIS-ETH](https://iis.ee.ethz.ch/) and the organizing committee of [The International Conference on Artificial Intelligence and Other Neurological Disorders](https://www.aiepilepsy-neuro.com/).
+The challenge is organized by the [Embedded Systems Laboratory](https://www.epfl.ch/labs/esl/) of EPFL in collaboration with [CHUV](https://www.chuv.ch/fr/neurologie/nlg-home), [IIS-ETH](https://iis.ee.ethz.ch/) and the organizing committee of [The International Conference on Artificial Intelligence in Epilepsy and Other Neurological Disorders](https://www.aiepilepsy-neuro.com/).

 For questions to the organizers you can contact [Jonathan Dan](https://people.epfl.ch/jonathan.dan/?lang=en).